 All accommodations for Short Everest Panorama Family Lodge Trek are on twin sharing basis with inclusive trip costs and are chosen based on standard hygiene, standard of service and food, location and more.
 There are two styles of accommodations during the trek.
 We will spend two nights in 3-Star Hotels in Kathmandu.
 For the remaining seven nights, we will stay at local tea houses or local lodges.
 Some of these places have shared toilets and washing facilities.
-Solo travelers may share a room with someone of the same sex, or if requested, we can arrange for a private room for an additional fee.
+Solo travelers may share a room, or if requested, we can arrange for a private room for an additional fee.
 However, please understand that in some remote places single rooms might not be feasible, even if the extra fee is paid.
 These are remote villages that we are dealing with.
 We at Swiss Nepal Family Trekking & Expedition will do all we can to make your trip as pleasant and enjoyable as possible.

 During the trek, we can enjoy typical Nepali food, different ethnic cuisines as well as all types of international cuisine (Tibetan, Continental, Italian, Indian, etc.) from pizza and chips to apple pie.
 We can even enjoy hot chocolates, variety of breads, drinks and snacks.
 Breakfast will be served from the tea house or lodge menu where we spend our night.
 Lunch will be served on the way to our destination and usually along the trail.
 Dinner and breakfast will be served at the tea houses where we will spend the night.
 Note that at the tea houses and lodges, the food is good, although the menus will be limited.
 A farewell dinner with cultural show and breakfast will be served in our stay in Kathmandu.